metabase/metabase/docs/permissions/data-sandboxes-draft.md

 You can think of a data sandbox as a bundle of permissions that includes:

-- The edited version of a table that will replace the original table in Metabase.
+- The edited version of a table that will replace the original table, everywhere that the original table is used in Metabase.
-- The [group](../people-and-groups/managing.md#groups) of people who should see the edited version of the table, instead of the original table, everywhere that the table is used in Metabase.
+- The [group](../people-and-groups/managing.md#groups) of people who should see the edited version of the table.

-You can define up to one data sandbox for each table and group combo in your Metabase.
+You can define up to one data sandbox for each table/group combo in your Metabase.
 That means you can display different versions of a table for different groups, such as "Sandboxed Accounts for A" to Customer A, and "Sandboxed Accounts for B" to Customer B.

 ## Types of data sandboxes